Don’t let fair credit stop you from getting affordable financing.

 A fair credit score generally sits between 620 and 679.

 Credit scores aren’t as clear-cut as you might think.
 The three main credit bureaus — Equifax, Experian and TransUnion — each use their own scoring systems.
-There’s also FICO (Fair Isaac Corporation), which also uses a different system and is considered the industry standard by many lenders.
+There’s also FICO (Fair Isaac Corporation), which uses a different system and is considered the industry standard by many lenders.
+And to make things even more complex, there are a number of smaller credit reporting agencies that have their own systems.

-Even though these bureaus collect the same information to determine your credit score, there’s enough variance in their algorithms to result in different scores among them.
+Even though these bureaus collect the same information to determine your credit score, there’s enough variance in their algorithms to result in different scores between them.
+Unless your lender specifically states what credit bureau it’s using, you’ll likely be in the dark.
+Your best bet?
+Know your general credit score and make decisions about the loans you apply for based off it.

 How does my credit score affect my application?